 Following the war, Atlanta worked quickly to rebuild.
 It became the capital of Georgia in 1868.
 In 1888, celebrating its rebirth, Atlanta adopted a phoenix rising from the ashes as its official symbol.

 Atlanta's rapidly growing population in the late 1800s included a large number of African Americans, many of them former slaves who were educated by missionaries in freedmen's schools.
 These institutions contributed to Atlanta's eventual role as a leader in African American higher education.
 The city also became important in the Civil Rights movement during the 1950s and 1960s.
 Dr. Martin Luther King Jr. was born and educated in Atlanta and, like his father, preached at Ebenezer Baptist Church.

 Then came air travel: Again, Atlanta was poised to expand its role as a transportation hub.
 Today it sits at the center of a web of interstate highways and international flight patterns.
 That's the reason that southerners like to joke, "You may be going straight to hell, but you're still going to have to pass through Atlanta first."

 Today, the city's growth continues.
-It is the home of such prominent companies as Coca-Cola, CNN, UPS and Georgia-Pacific, and has become a hot spot for tech start-ups and marketing agencies in recent years.
+It is the home of such prominent companies as Coca-Cola, CNN, UPS and Georgia-Pacific, and has become a hot spot for tech start-ups and marketing agencies.